SebastianLoos/apolloopendriveconverter/README.md

 `https://fbinter.stadt-berlin.de/fb/wfs/data/senstadt/s_Bordstein?&VERSION=2.0.0&SERVICE=WFS&REQUEST=GetFeature&BBox=375183.00,5820910.04,377867.68,5818479.47&TYPENAMEs=s_Bordstein`

 The resulting file can the be saved via the browser.
+Below is a snippet of the response to the request above:

 ![bridata](img/bri_data.png)